splunk/public-o11y-docs/apm/span-tags/cmms.rst

 Each MMS has a set of metrics and dimensions for spans and traces you can use to monitor and alert on service performance.

 To prevent overcounting metrics in aggregations, the built-in dashboards and charts in Splunk APM automatically exclude custom dimensionalized MMS.
-Custom dimensionalized MMS have a marker dimension, ``sf_dimensionalized:true``, to enable this filtering.
+Custom dimensionalized MMS have a marker dimension, ``sf_dimensionalized: true``, to enable this filtering.

-When you create your own dashboards and charts, you can exclude custom dimensionalized MMS by adding a filter on ``!sf_dimensionalized:true``.
+When you create your dashboards and charts, you can exclude custom dimensionalized MMS by adding a filter on ``!sf_dimensionalized: true``.
-If you want to look at the time series of a custom dimensionalized MMS in your charts, filter on ``sf_dimensionalized:true`` and then aggregate by the custom dimension you want to look at.
+If you want to look at the time series of a custom dimensionalized MMS in your charts, filter on ``sf_dimensionalized: true`` and then aggregate by the custom dimension you want to look at.

 The following tables provide the metrics and dimensions for MMS based on services, workflows, spans, and traces: